metis-data/metis-book/docs/SetupMetis/Add Metis’s Git actions to your repository/Schema Migration Analysis.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-ZwQGF5L3xQ?si=MOEg0Rsrxo2MhTiz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </center>

-## General

-In some cases, adding new features to the application require changes in the schema of the database too.
-Changing the schema of the DB is also called "**Schema Migration**".

-Changing the schema might cause one of the following problems:

-- Data Loss
-- Application Errors
-- Performance problems
-- Data Quality
-- Security risks

 ## How it works